“This post may contain affiliate links. Please read my disclosure for more info.

 You sign up at the Ebates site (which is free) and you select where you want your rebates sent – either to Paypal or your own account.
 Then you’d use the Ebates search bar to locate whatever store you want to shop at (They’re partnered with over 2000 stores).
 For instance, if you typed ‘Target’, you’d be brought to the Target site.
 You’d purchase whatever you’d normally buy from Target and then a percentage of the price gets rebated to your account.

 There’s no difference in the price of the product whether you do directly to the Target site or if you access it through Ebates.
 The reason they can rebate money to you is that the stores pay them a percentage of what anyone buys for driving traffic to them.
 Then Ebates shares that with you.
 It’s really simple to use and is money in your pocket for doing almost nothing.

-Being frugal about your spending is not about being miserly.
+Learning how to live cheap isn’t about being miserly.
 It’s not about continually depriving ourselves.
-It is about defining your overall goals and adjusting your spending to help move you toward them.
+It’s about defining your overall goals and adjusting your spending to help move you toward them.

 What are your goals?
 To live in a certain area?
 To save a certain amount by a certain age, or retire by a certain age?
 Or maybe a more immediate goal might be to pay off debt and start an emergency fund.

 Whatever they are, it’ll mean giving more thought to your purchases, both large and small.
 Remember, those “small” purchases over the course of a year add up to thousands of dollars.